 If eligible, you could receive a 15% income tax credit up to a maximum of $5,000 worth of home purchase costs from the year you purchased your first home.
 You can also receive credits on fees such as the land transfer tax.

-If you’re seeking further guidance reach out to the Frank Leo, #1 RE/MAX Agent in the world, and get help taking full advantage of all the credits that are available to you.
+If you’re seeking further guidance reach out to the Frank Leo team, and get help taking full advantage of all the credits that are available to you.

 Before you start looking for houses, you may want go to a lender and get a pre-approved mortgage to ensure that your budget will allow for the purchase of your home in Toronto.